Kano State: Politics

 The state government is led by a democratically elected governor who works closely with the state House of Assembly.
 The capital city of the state is Kano.

 Electoral system

 The governor of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of the state's LGAs.
-If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of LGAs.
+If no candidate passes this threshold, a second round of voting is held between the two, highest-ranking candidates.